maartenvanels/arduino-cloud-controller-mcp/README.md

 ## Technical Details

-This MCP uses the Arduino IoT Cloud REST API to interact with devices and properties.
-It handles OAuth 2.0 authentication automatically and refreshes tokens as needed.
+This MCP uses the official Arduino IoT Cloud REST API with authentication.
+It handles token management and renewal automatically.

+The tool is built with Node.js and implements the MCP protocol as specified in the [Model Context Protocol](https://modelcontextprotocol.io) specification.

 For more details on the Arduino IoT Cloud API, see the [official documentation](https://www.arduino.cc/reference/en/iot/api/).